Bernice Worden's hardware store

 On that cold, wintry night, two police officers arrived at Gein's empty property and began to search the grounds with their flashlights.

-Knowing that the shed contained a door to the residence, they decided to see if it was unlocked.
+Knowing the shed contained a door to the residence, they decided to see if it was unlocked.
 After stepping inside the shed, one of the officers directed his flashlight at a large, shadowy object that was dangling from the rafters.

-Gein had dismembered Worden, gutted her, and then dangled her remains upside down in his shed.
+Gein had dismembered Worden, gutted her remains, and then dangled her upside down in his shed.

 Following the discovery, investigators entered the house and were shocked to find human skulls, bones, organs, and skin, among other inconceivable horrors that the lonely grave robber had collected over the years.